What is Invoice Factoring? – Convert Invoices to Capital

 Important Terms

 • Factor rate: Aka discount rate, the percentage the factoring company keeps for its services.
+Factoring rates typically range from 1% to 5% of the total invoice value per month, varying based on factors like invoice amount and customer creditworthiness.

 Invoice Factoring Example

 However, the factoring company won’t receive the entire $24,250 at once.
-Most factoring agreements stipulate the factor will issue funds at the advance rate upfront.
+Most factoring agreements stipulate that the factor will issue funds at the advance rate upfront.
 Advance rates range from 75%-100%, but for our example, we’ll say the advance rate is 90%.

 So, the actual amount the company receives up front is 90% of $24,250, which works out to $21,825.
 The remaining $2,425 becomes the reserve amount.
 Once the customer pays their invoice, the factor releases the reserve amount to XYZ Company.